crigmaid/node-helium/examples/rest/README.md

 ```

 ## Starting and Configuring
 First install all dependencies.
 The `node-helium` dependency must be acquired manually.
 ```bash
 npm install
 ```
 Then copy `datastoreConfig.json.template`, name it `datastoreConfig.json` and fill it out with your own settings.

+Edit the `datastoreConfig.json` file to change the open settings for the Helium datastore.
+Make sure there is a Helium server instance running. `helium --server` will start the default Helium server.

 To run the server, use:
 ```bash
 node server.js [ -c n ] [ -r ]